varunnthakuur/dataprocessing/README.md

  Creating the numerical & categorial features lists

- Ask domain specific questions with data visualization with graphs
+ Ask domain specific questions with data visualization using graphs

  Grid of distribution plots of all numerical features